arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ### Keep track on plan usage

-From this menu, `Plan Settings > Plan Usage` you can check your plan's limit and quota or upgrade it to a School Plan if needed.
+From this menu, `Plan Settings > Plan Usage`, you can check your plan's limit and quota or upgrade it to a School Plan if needed.

 ![Plan overview](assets/features-usage.png)